 For our general and application requirements, please see Requirements tab above.

 These funds are made available through the support of Snohomish County Lodging Businesses.
 For every applicable occupied room night, guests are assessed a small fee that is returned to Snohomish County.
-Pursuant to RCW 35.101 and Snohomish County Ordinance 10-112, revenue collected from this assessment must be used for activities and expenditures designed to increase tourism promotion and convention business, including but not limited to advertising and marketing materials, marketing and publicizing events, community development programs, bid fees, conference/ convention or trade shows, transportation costs, operation of a tourism destination marketing organization or otherwise distributing information for the purpose of attracting and welcoming tourists to Snohomish County that result in overnight stays.
+Pursuant to RCW 35.101 and Snohomish County Ordinance 10-112, revenue collected from this assessment must be used for activities and expenditures designed to increase tourism promotion and convention business, including but not limited to advertising and marketing materials, marketing and publicizing events, community development programs, bid fees, venue rental fees, conference/ convention or trade shows, transportation costs, operation of a tourism destination marketing organization or otherwise distributing information for the purpose of attracting and welcoming tourists to Snohomish County that result in overnight stays.
 Alcohol is not an eligible TPA expense.

 Who Can Apply?